awesomeWM/awesome/docs/90-FAQ.md

 ### There is a noticeable delay with inputs

-There is 2 common causes for this:
+There are two common causes for this:

 The first is a display driver issue where painting on the screen takes long time.
 All input events (keyboard and mouse) are processed in the main thread.
-The drawing is also locking the main thread of avoid artifacts and race contiditions.
+The drawing is also locking the main thread to avoid artifacts and race contiditions.
 If there is a delay with the painting, it will delay the inputs.
 The solution to this problem is using a compositing manager such as [compton](https://github.com/chjj/compton) or the older `xcompmgr`.
-This will move the painting input another process and fully mitigate the issue.
+This will move painting to another process and fully mitigate the issue.

-The second one is when using `io.popen` or other blocking functions in `rc.lua`.
+The second one is when using `io.popen` or other blocking functions in `rc.lua` and most commonly manifests itself as occasional freezes instead of a generic delay.
 Do **not** use such functions and prefer `awful.spawn.easy_async`, `awful.widget.watch` or the GIO async API.
-Even if you *think* a command is fast enough and wont impact the main event loop iteration time, you are wrong.
+Even if you *think* a command is fast enough and won't impact the main event loop iteration time, you are wrong.
-*Every* calls to `io.open` is impacted by the system `iowait` queue and can spend hundreds of milliseconds blocked *before* being executed.
-Note that some common widget or probe libraries such as [Vicious](https://wiki.archlinux.org/index.php/xrandr) do not follow this advice and are know to cause input lag on some systems (but not all).
+*Every* calls to `io.open` are impacted by the system `iowait` queue and can spend hundreds of milliseconds blocked *before* being executed.
+Note that some common widget or probe libraries such as [Vicious](https://wiki.archlinux.org/index.php/xrandr) do not follow this advice currently and are know to cause input lag on some systems (but not all).

 In both case, a warning like: